paulgovan/QRAGadget/README.md

 ## Raster

 To format the raster image, click the *Raster* icon.
 Here are a number of options for specifying the extents of the raster image (XMIN, XMAX, YMIN, and YMAX) as well as the [projection](https://rstudio.github.io/leaflet/raster.html) of the raster layer.
 It is very important that the raster layer be tagged with the correct project coordinate reference system.

-Finally, specify the number of bins for the color palette, and/or the cut values for each bin.
+To specify the number of bins for the color palette, click *Number* to select the total number of bins or *Cuts* to select both the number and the actual cut values for each bin.

+Finally, there is an option to disaggregate the raster layer and create a new one with a higher resolution (smaller cells) while also locally interpolating between the new cell values (smooth the cells).
+To disaggregate the raster layer, check **Smooth**, and then enter the number of cells to disaggregate.

-For this example, use the default values for XMIN, XMAX, YMIN, and YMAX as well as the given projection:
+For this example, use the default values for XMIN, XMAX, YMIN, and YMAX as well as the given projection, but check **Smooth** and enter 5 as the number of cells to disaggregate:

 ![Raster Page](https://github.com/paulgovan/QRAGadget/blob/master/Raster.PNG?raw=true)